LukeA12/dev-portfolio/README.md

 ### `npm run build`

 Builds the app for production.
+Updates build files in the ./out directory.
 It correctly bundles Next in production mode and optimizes the build for the best performance.

 ### `npx serve ./out`

-Run this to locally preview the statically exported site as it would appear in production.
+Run this locally after running an `npm run build` to preview the statically exported site as it would appear in production (not the same as `npm run dev`).

 ## Deployment